-1 Certain states explicitly prohibit districts that are "oddly shaped," "irregularly shaped," or have a "bizarre shape."
+&lt;sup>6 Certain states explicitly prohibit districts that are "oddly shaped," "irregularly shaped," or have a "bizarre shape."
 National Conference of State Legislatures, "Redistricting Criteria."
 Washington, D.C: NCSL, 2019. ncsl.org/research/redistricting/redistricting-criteria.aspx

-2 A new map was drawn for one-time use in the 2020 election.
+&lt;sup>7 A new map was drawn for one-time use in the 2020 election.
 The paper, "Fair and Square Redistricting," studies 12 states where district maps have recently been challenged in court.
+As noted in the paper, in CT and AL, the procedure moved the map toward fairness.
+However, the way voters happen to be located in these states precluded complete fairness while maintaining compact districts.